MrXnneHang/MrXnneHang/README.md

 # Hi 👋
-Hi there 👋 I'm an junior student majoring in AI at Xiamen University of Technology , diving into Neural Networks and LLM, CV.
+Hi there 👋 I'm an 	sophomore student majoring in AI at Xiamen University of Technology , diving into Neural Networks and LLM, CV.

 ---